Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 Local backup: Cons

 As the name suggests, local backups can handle only one computer at a time.
-It requires a drive to connect to a computer directly and therefore is inconvenient for mobile users or multiple users on a local area network.
+They require a drive to connect to a computer directly and are, therefore, inconvenient for mobile users or multiple users on a local area network.

 Additionally, ransomware attacks can render any connected local backup drive useless.
-Its content is affected like the rest of the computer.
+The content of the drive is affected, as is the rest of the computer.

 Who should use the local backup?

-Desktop users will benefit the most from a local backup, though mobile users can also get an ultra-portable drive, like one of these portable SSDs, to back up their notebooks.
+A local backup will benefit desktop users the most, though mobile users can also get an ultra-portable drive, like one of these portable SSDs, to back up their notebooks.

 Some portable drives also work with Android or iOS devices.
 However, in this case, they are too clunky to rely on.